VAT RATE UK – How Much VAT you Must Charge?

 zero-vat-rate-in-uk

-• Advertising services for charities
+• Fundraising sales, advertising for charities

 Source: